WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_4.md

 * Job hopping is not a bad thing early on in one’s career.

 * Project shouldn't be a pet.
 Don't get attached to anything.
 Only work with cattle

+* If your company wants to pay to train you, let them!
+It benefits you and the company.

 ## Difference Between Lecture and Speaker
 *